Interim Government of Ambazonia: Ayuk Tabe cabinet (2017-18)

 The Interim Government of Ambazonia was formed from the Southern Cameroons Ambazonia Consortium United Front (SCACUF), a nonviolent independence movement.
-Its members includes former leaders of the Southern Cameroons National Council (SCNC), an independence movement that was prominent in the 1990s.
+Its members include former leaders of the Southern Cameroons National Council (SCNC), an independence movement that was prominent in the 1990s.
 It was SCACUF, led by Chairperson Sisiku Julius Ayuk Tabe, that declared the independence of Ambazonia on October 1, 2017.
-The Interim Government was officially formed on October 31, 2017, with Tabe assuming the role as President of Ambazonia and SCACUF forming the Interim Government.
+The Interim Government was officially formed on 31 October 2017, with Tabe assuming the role as President of Ambazonia and SCACUF forming the Interim Government.

 By the time SCACUF transformed into the Interim Government, a separatist war had been raging for almost two months.
 Several separatist militias were active, with the largest one - the Ambazonia Defence Forces (ADF) - answering to the Ambazonia Governing Council (AGVC), led by Cho Ayaba and with Benedict Kuah as Chief of staff.
 The Interim Government initially rejected the idea of an armed struggle, preferring civil disobedience and a diplomatic campaign.
 In early November, the Interim Government condemned an ADF attack on gendarmes.

 In January 2018, most members of the Interim Government were arrested by Nigerian authorities and extradited to Cameroon.
 They were subsequently imprisoned for almost a year, before a trial started in December 2018.
 This became controversial in Nigeria, as most of those deported had submitted claims for political asylum.
 In March 2019, a Nigerian court determined that the arrest and deportation had been unconstitutional, and ordered everyone returned to Nigeria and compensated.
 This had no practical implications, and on August 20, 2019, the ten leaders, including Ayuk Tabe, were sentenced to life imprisonment by the Yaoundé Military Tribunal.